Shipping Instructions: A Guide

 3. Packaging, Marks, and Numbers

-4. Transport & Routing Details
+4. Transport and Routing Details

-5. Declared Value & Insurance
+5. Declared Value and Insurance

-The Critical Importance of Accuracy and Timeliness
+The Importance of Accuracy and Timeliness

 Preventing Delays and Rerouting